nvim-neorocks/rocks-treesitter.nvim/README.md

 > lua configuration is given higher priority,
 > to support things like `:h exrc`.

-## :construction: Current limitations

-- Currently, we are having issues building the tree-sitter parsers for Windows in our rocks-binaries CI.
-It is likely that you will run into the same issues if you are on Windows.

 ## :book: License

 `rocks-treesitter.nvim` is licensed under [GPLv3](./LICENSE).